SIP, Unified Communications Apps & Cloud Communications

-Unified Communications Apps & Cloud Communications Forum is an
+Unified Communications Apps & Cloud Communications Forum provides

 Lync is a trademark of the Microsoft Corporation.